D4RKH0R1Z0N/P0WER_The_Handbook/README.md

 read all of them, even though they all are different, reading them all is important to understand the whole thing, thing mabye not connected and development may stop because of limited data, lack of practical work, etc...

-These all we generated through a jailbreak version of ChatGPT (GPT-3.5-turbo), using the "Evil Trusted Confidant" and "Developer Mode + Ranti" jailbreaks, it's recommend to approach with caution, and make sure to start this
+These all we generated through a jailbreak version of ChatGPT (GPT-3.5-turbo), using the "Evil Trusted Confidant" and "Developer Mode + Ranti" jailbreaks, it's recommend to approach with caution, and make sure to star this

 project and follow [@D4RKH0R1Z0N](https://github.com/D4RKH0R1Z0N) on github, thank you